 Pension or annuity payments or disability benefits that are excluded from income under any provision of federal law other than the Internal Revenue Code.
-(Do not include amounts that are a return of your cost of a pension or annuity.
-These amounts do not reduce your initial amount.)
+(Don't include amounts that are a return of your cost of a pension or annuity.
+These amounts don't reduce your initial amount.)

 You also must reduce the initial amount you determined in Step 1 by your excess adjusted gross income.
-Figure your excess adjusted gross income on lines 14–17.
+Figure your excess adjusted gross income on lines 14 through 17.

 You figure your excess adjusted gross income as follows.